shikijs/shiki/docs/packages/twoslash.md

 })
 ```

-Same as `shiki-twoslash`, the output is unstyled.
+Just like `shiki-twoslash`, the output is unstyled.
 You need to add some extra CSS to make them look good.

 If you want to run TwoSlash on browsers or workers, reference to the [CDN Usage](#cdn-usage) section.